whitneysteve/code-samples/paintshop/README.md

-# Paint Shop (Scala)
+# Paint Shop

 A script to determine the colours and type of paint to prepare based on some pre-specified rules.
-Written in Scala.

 ## Instructions